Effective decision-making is key to maximizing productivity.

 This study looked at 1,112 judicial rulings made by parole board judges.
 The results showed that one of the greatest influences on the judges' decisions to release prisoners on parole was the time of day during which they made their ruling.

 At the beginning of the day, judges gave favorable rulings approximately 65 percent of the time.
 As the morning continued, though, they became less and less likely to rule in the defendant’s favor.

 Things changed after the judge took a lunch break.
 When they returned, their chances of giving a favorable ruling returned to 65 percent.
 Then, they'd steadily fall again, reaching zero by the end of the day.

-This study suggests that willpower is like a muscle.
-Every decision is like performing a rep at the gym.
-And it weakens over time in response to the number of decisions you make.
+This study suggests that willpower is like a muscle, and every decision is like performing a rep at the gym.
 As you make more decisions, your "willpower muscles" become fatigued.
-This leads to less favorable decisions over time.
+But with proper rejuvenation, you can come back sharper and stronger.

 How to Be More Productive by Managing Willpower and Decision Fatigue

 Here are some tips that will help you strengthen willpower, minimize decision fatigue, and boost productivity.

 One way to reduce decision fatigue is to plan simple decisions in advance.

 For example, you can lay out your clothes, prep your coffee station, and decide what you'll eat for breakfast before you head to bed.
 By making decisions in advance, you can avoid making them when you're tired or pressed for time.